fjodor-rybakov/discord-nestjs/packages/core/README.md

 You can also set `@UsePipes` decorator on class.
 In this case, the decorator is applied to all methods in the class.
 Excluding command classes.

+> You can define pipe globally by passing it as `usePipes` option in the module settings.

 ### ℹ️ Guards <a name="Guards"></a>

 To protect commands and events, use.
 The `canActive` function returns boolean.
 If one of the guards returns false,